Access Rules

 [Module.Order_Customer = '[%CurrentUser%]']

-Because of this XPath constraint, access defined in this column of the access rules editor is only applied to orders for which the customer is the current end-user.
+Because of this XPath constraint, access defined in the access rule is only applied to orders for which the customer is the current end-user.

 Entity Rights

-XPath constraints are not applied to create operations, meaning that if you enable create access for one column of a module role, any end-user with this module role can create objects of this entity.
+XPath constraints are not applied to create operations, meaning that if you enable create access in an access rule which applies to a certain module role, any end-user with this module role can create objects of this entity.

-In contrast, to Create access, XPath constraints are applied to delete operations.
+XPath constraints are applied to delete operations, unlike create operations.

 Attribute and Association Rights